springboardmentor802-dotcom/AI-Textile-Waste-Intelligence-Platform/README.md

 ---

-## Upload Waste and Textile Analysis
+## Upload Waste

+The Upload Waste page allows the user to provide:

+* Textile image
+* Measured weight

-The Upload Waste module allows users to upload a textile image, enter its measured weight and run the complete AI + computer vision assessment pipeline.
+The request then enters the AI + computer vision assessment workflow.

 ```text
 Project-screenshots/upload_waste.png